loreg123/Sciencefair/README.md

     <input type="radio" id="no15" name="question15" value="no">
     <label for="no15">No</label><br>

     <p>16.
-Are you more focused on your inner world or the world around you?</p>
+Are you more focused on your inner world?</p>
     <input type="radio" id="yes16" name="question16" value="yes">
     <label for="yes16">Yes</label><br>
     <input type="radio" id="no16" name="question16" value="no">
     <label for="no16">No</label><br>

     <p>17.
-Do you prefer deep conversations with a few people over casual chats with many?</p>
+Do you prefer casual chats with many people more than deep conversation witha small group?</p>
     <input type="radio" id="yes17" name="question17" value="yes">
     <label for="yes17">Yes</label><br>
     <input type="radio" id="no17" name="question17" value="no">